 The goal of the Maya Book Project is to support Guatemalans in their effort to reclaim Mayan culture through the publication and distribution of the book Margarito's Forest in the indigenous languages of the Maya.

-All royalties from the sales of books will go to the Maya Book Project to provide more books to schools and organizations in Guatemala.
+All royalties from the sales of books go to the Maya Book Project to provide more books to schools and organizations in Guatemala.

 To donate to the Maya Book Project or to learn more about the Project, visit The Maya Book Project page on this website.